S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

 +----[SHA256]-----+
 ```

-You now have a public and private key that you can use to authenticate.
-The public key is called `udacity_project.pub` and the corresponding private key is called `udacity_project`.
+You now have a public and private key pair that you can use to authenticate.
+The public key is called `udacity_project.pub` here and the corresponding private key is called `udacity_project`.
 The key pair is stored inside the `~/.ssh/` directory.

 ### 2. Setting Up a DigitalOcean Droplet